FRidh/streaming/README.md

 ## Installation

-To install, use

-`pip install`
+The latest release can be found on PyPI and installed with `pip install streaming`.

-or if you want to have an editable install
+Otherwise, you can clone this repository and install with `pip install` or `pip install -e` when you want an editable install.

-`pip install -e`

 ## Tests